Martin Pospíšil (footballer)

-Martin Pospíšil (born 26 June 1991) is a Czech professional footballer who plays as a midfielder for Czech National Football League club Líšeň.
+Martin Pospíšil (born 26 June 1991) is a Czech professional footballer who plays as a midfielder and captain for Czech First League club Artis Brno.

 Career

 On 4 July 2017, Pospíšil joined Ekstraklasa club Jagiellonia Białystok on a four-year contract for a fee reported to be between €200,000 and €300,000.

 After playing for the Czech Republic under-21 national team, he debuted for the senior team against Slovakia on 14 November 2012.